 Step 1: Spend the first 3-10 minutes (depending on how much time you have with your patient) mindfully listening.

-Mindful listening requires that you listen without distraction, judgement, looking for pattern recognition, or internal dialog.
-This is challenging, and takes practice.
+Mindful listening requires that you listen without distraction, judgment, looking for pattern recognition, or internal dialog.
+This is challenging and takes practice.
 However, developing your own mindfulness practice will make this easier.

 Having a clear vision of what great health looks like for her (not what your goals are for her) is essential to making sure that you’re working together to move in the direction of what she really wants and cares about.

 Then, take that grand vision, and break it down into actionable steps and SMART goals.
 Each week she should be making progress, even in small ways, to continue to stoke the fires of her motivation.